 Check with your carrier and be careful about data limits that could really raise the cost.

-Net Zero and Juno also have low-cost paid dial up services start for around $10 per month.
+Net Zero and Juno also have low-cost paid dial-up services that start at around $10 per month.

 Check out everyoneon.org, a non-profit organization dedicated to helping people find low-cost internet.
 Just type in your zip code and answer a few questions to get some possibilities.